heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Pod conditions.md

 During its early development, this condition was named `PodHasNetwork`.

 After a Pod gets scheduled on a node, it needs to be admitted by the kubelet and to have any required storage volumes mounted.
-Once these phases are complete, the kubelet works with a container runtime (using [Container runtime interface (CRI)](https://kubernetes.io/docs/concepts/architecture/#container-runtime)) to set up a runtime sandbox and configure networking for the Pod.
+Once these phases are complete, the kubelet works with a container runtime (using [](https://kubernetes.io/docs/concepts/architecture/#container-runtime)) to set up a runtime sandbox and configure networking for the Pod.
 If the `PodReadyToStartContainersCondition` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) is enabled (it is enabled by default for Kubernetes 1.31), the `PodReadyToStartContainers` condition will be added to the `status.conditions` field of a Pod.

 The `PodReadyToStartContainers` condition is set to `False` by the Kubelet when it detects a Pod does not have a runtime sandbox with networking configured.
 This occurs in the following scenarios: